-- a cashier at Walmart pockets some cash from her drawer.
+- a cashier at Walmart pockets some cash from the cash register to buy drinks at a nightclub that night for herself.

-- the treasurer of a neighborhood sports club takes some money out of the club’s bank account.
+- the treasurer of a neighborhood sports club takes some money out of the club’s bank account to pay for a personal vacation and hotel expenses.

-- an investor takes some of his client’s money to pay off a gambling debt.
+- an investor takes some of his client’s money to pay off a gambling debt and other personal expenses.

 - did not fraudulently use money or property,

-- believed in good faith that he had a right to the property, and/or
+- believed in good faith that you had a right to the property, and/or

 - had no intent to deprive.

-Embezzling money or property valued at $950 or less is a misdemeanor punishable by up to 6 months in county jail.
+Embezzling money or property with an aggregate value of $950 or less is a misdemeanor punishable by up to 6 months in county jail.
 Embezzlement greater than $950 can be charged as a felony, which carries a sentence of up to 3 years in custody.

 Our California criminal defense attorneys will highlight the following in this article: